 Attorney-client privilege was initially designed to help encourage communication between a lawyer and their client.
 Someone is much more likely to be truthful and forthcoming with their lawyer if they know that their conversations cannot be shared with anyone else.
 It also allows the attorney and client to talk about the strategy of a case without having to share that information with others.

-The most common evidence of this relationship is that the lawyer and the client have signed an agreement that outlines the terms of retention of the lawyer.
-But, the attorney-client privilege will also often apply to potential clients as well.
+The most common evidence of an attorney-client relationship is an agreement that outlines the terms of retention of a lawyer.
+But, the attorney-client privilege will often apply to potential clients as well.

-Generally, someone cannot claim attorney-client privilege for information if they are sharing it with a friend or family member that happens to be a lawyer, for example.
-Simply telling something to a lawyer does not mean it’s confidential, unless you are that lawyer’s client in some way.
+Generally, someone cannot claim attorney-client privilege for information if they share it with a friend or family member who happens to be a lawyer, for example.
+Simply telling something to a lawyer does not mean it’s confidential unless you are that lawyer’s client in some way.

 If you have a contract with a lawyer, are there any circumstances where the attorney-client privilege wouldn’t apply to a particular situation?

 Maybe.
 Below are a few examples.

 - A third person is involved in the conversation.
 You may not have the protection of attorney-client privilege if you include people who are not clients in on your communications.
 The most common example is a family member.
 If you have a child or parent that wants to sit in on your conference with your attorney, you may be inadvertently waiving your right to attorney-client privilege for that conversation.
 The same can be said if you copy in other people on email communications as well.
 This general rule applies even if the third party is a witness in your case.

 - You waive the privilege.
 It is up to you to assert attorney-client privilege.
 In many cases, your attorney will assert this privilege on your behalf, but your lawyer really can’t stop you from talking to anyone.
 When you tell someone else about conversations that you and your attorney had, you are waiving your privilege.